 - Pint-Sized Powerhouse: Due to her age she possesses immense physical strength, in spite of having the physique of a slender teenage girl.

-A grim, honorable, introspective Romanian Elder Vampire warrior who has fought in many bloody conflicts over the years.
+A grim, honorable, introspective Romanian Elder Vampire knight who has fought in many bloody conflicts over the years.
 Part of Prince Dracula's elite Carpathian Guard.
 Appears as a POV in Anno Dracula, has a cameo in The Bloody Red Baron and returns in promoted capacity as the deuteragonist in One Thousand Monsters.
 His original source material is Alexandre Dumas' The Pale Lady.

 - Anti-Hero: A deeply honorable, courageous, righteous and respectful but personally troubled warrior serving as one of Vlad Tepes' long time Carpathian Guards.
 Struggles with his honor, his past, his place in the increasingly modernizing world, his feelings and his decisions as time goes on.
 Evident and hinted at in Anno Dracula, and emphasized in One Thousand Monsters where he undergoes significant character insight and development.